-Alcohol kills one person every 10 seconds worldwideMay 12th, 2014 by Nina Larson in Health /
+Alcohol kills one person every 10 seconds worldwideMay 12, 2014 by Nina Larson in Medicine & Health / Health

 Alcohol kills 3.3 million people worldwide each year, more than AIDS, tuberculosis and violence combined, the World Health Organization said Monday, warning that booze consumption was on the rise.